 If the Output data type is set to data type expression, the Type Expression parameter specifies the output data type as a string.
-The syntax is specified in Working with Data Type Expression.

 This parameter is available only if data type expression is selected as the setting for parameter Output data type.